 The goal in all of Bernheim’s activities is to help realize its mission of strengthening the bond between people and nature by finding new ways to connect nature with people’s everyday lives.
 We believe that if people recognize and benefit from the many values found in nature, quality of life would be enhanced, hence motivating them to protect the natural world for both its practical and intrinsic value.
 The Bernheim Artist in Residence is awarded on an annual basis to a talented artist who will work within the forest and/or arboretum to create works that are inspired by and potentially installed in the natural world.
 The Residence provides the artist an opportunity to advance her or his own skills and career while enhancing awareness of Bernheim’s goals and mission regionally, nationally and internationally.
 Please explore our website more information about Bernheim.

-The recipient is required to live and work at Bernheim for a minimum of two months and up to four months.
+The recipient is required to live and work at Bernheim for a minimum of three weeks and up to two months.
 Bernheim will provide comfortable housing in a one-room cabin with kitchen, AC, heating, Wi-Fi, a log-burning fireplace accessible from outside the arboretum in a beautiful wooded setting.
 There is a lakeside studio that is heated, has electricity, concrete floors, a utility sink, and a large, well-lit wall.
 The selected artist will be given access to Bernheim’s grounds and some limited support by operations and horticulture staff, if required.
 Material support is not available although natural materials are available such as fallen trees and plant material.

 Art materials, travel and other expenses are not included.
 There is a car available for limited use if a current US or International Driver’s License is presented.
 Recipients will also be asked to interact with the staff and public in some way, which may include but not limited to participating in the development or the making of the work, supporting ongoing staff-initiated projects, public workshops and/or lectures.
 Bernheim and the recipient will reach an agreement together regarding the work to be donated and the proposed public interaction.